Mokke29/Fen/README.md

 ## Roadmap

 - Functionality to create and view posts on your and other profiles.
-- Discover new profiles based on your preferences
+- Discover new profiles based on your preferences.

 ## Installation and Setup Instructions